SiddharthC/Humongosaur/README.md

-MongoWeb
+Humongosaur
 ========

-A nodejs based web client for mongodb
+A multiuser nodejs based web client for mongodb